 - (e) Betsy Haywood, or Elizabeth as sometimes given, married Colonel William Shepperd.
 (This couple generously adopted their sister's children and raised them, as noted in foregoing paragraph).
-Colonel and Mrs. William Shepperd had eight children, namely: (1) Sarah; (2) Betsy; (3 Susan; (4) Mary; (5) Margaret; (6) William; (7) Egbert; (8) Henry. - (1) Sarah married Honorable William B. Grove, of Fayettesville, a member of Congress (1791-1802); they had a son, David, who married Susan Ashe; - (2) Betsy, named for tier mother, married Colonel Samuel Ashe, born 1763 and died in 1835.
-(They had children Betsy Ashe, who married Owen Holmes; Mary Porter Ashe, who married) Dr. S. G. Moses, of St. Louis; John B. Ashe, member of Congress from Tennessee, who married bis cousin, Eliza Hay, and moved to Texas: William S. Ashe, who married Sarah Ann Green; Thomas Ashe, who married Rosa Hill; Richard Porter Ashe, of San Francisco, who married Lina Loyal; Susan Ashe, who married her cousin, David Grove, and Sarah Ashe who married Judge Samuel Hall, of Georgia. - (3) Susan Shepperd married David Hay.
-(Their child.
-Eliza Hay.
-Married Honorable J. H. Ashe.\ as above noted. - (4) Mary Shepperd married Samuel P. Ashe, of Halifax, North Carolina. - (5) Margaret Shepperd married Dr. John Rogers.
-(6, 7, 8) William, Egbert and Henry Shepperd probably died unmarried.
+Colonel and Mrs. William Shepperd had eight children, namely: (1) Sarah; (2) Betsy; - (3) Susan; (4) Mary; (5) Margaret; (6) William; (7) Egbert; (8) Henry.
+(1) Sarah married Honorable William B. Grove, of Fayettesville, a member of Congress (1791-1802); they had a son, David, who married Susan Ashe; - (2) Betsy, named for her mother, married Colonel Samuel Ashe, born 1763 and died in 1835.
+(They had children Betsy Ashe, who married Owen Holmes; Mary Porter Ashe, who married Dr. S. G. Moses, of St. Louis; John B. Ashe, member of Congress from Tennessee, who married his cousin, Eliza Hay, and moved to Texas; William S. Ashe, who married Sarah Ann Green; Thomas Ashe, who married Rosa Hill; Richard Porter Ashe, of San Francisco, who married Lina Loyal; Susan Ashe, who married her cousin, David Grove, and Sarah Ashe who married her cousin, David Grove, and Sarah Ashe who married Judge Samuel Hall, of Georgia.
+(3) Susan Shepperd married David Hay.
+(Their child, Eliza Hay, married Honorable J. B. Ashe, as above noted.
+(4) Mary Shepperd married Samuel P. Ashe, of Halifax, North Carolina.
+(5) Margaret Shepperd married Dr. John Rogers.
+(6, 7, 8) William, Egbert and Henry Shepperd probably died numarried.
 Wheeler says that another daughter of this family "married a Mr. Johnston and moved to Tennessee".
 This may refer to a second marriage of one of the daughters.